 The TRSL Board must meet at least 10 times each year, and trustees are required by statute to complete continuing education hours in investments, actuarial science, law, and ethics.
-Board members must complete a total of 16 hours of trustee education each year.

 Investments

 TRSL invests System assets in a manner that is consistent with applicable laws and its investment policy, which outlines a core set of values and fundamental investment beliefs that form the basis for all investment decisions.